Sweet Nothings: How Technology Is Changing Our Love Languages

 For others who just want a good time, a chatbot could also be a fun way to interact with a sexual partner who knows just what to say and when, and—when coupled with an avatar—how to virtually do it as well.

-4. Haptic technology and remote sex devices
+Haptic tech and remote sex devices

 The last of our four changes to erotic communication is possibly the purest form: no words at all.
 Recently there has been more than a few huge developments in connecting sex tech gear.